fakefarm/wwwoodall/source/blog/2014-10-20-anatomy-of-angular-test.html.markdown

 published: true
 ---

 After writing Angular you'll soon want to test it.
-Testing is when you'll encounter a second layer of terms and functionality that was designed.
+In learning to test you'll encounter a second layer of terms and functionality about Angular.
 I had to learn some new concepts and they made my head spin.
 So, I am documenting here for a reminder of the parts that are necessary to test.

 Now that I've written a few tests, I see why and how it works and it's not that bad :-)

+I'm going to breakdown a test file step by step as I understand it.
+[Scroll to the bottom](#test-without-comments) if you want to see the overview before reading the steps

 ##### Step 1: require
 The first thing is you need to require all the files you need.